es1o/es1o/README.md

 ### Hi there 👋

-I'm esio, DevOps engineer based in Gdańsk 🇵🇱
+I'm esio, DevSecOps engineer based in Gdańsk 🇵🇱

 What I do: